Prakashreddy134/TASKS/Challenge-1/K8-Cluster-Creation/Readme.md

-The Directory files help to create GKE cluster in google using terraform Main.tf file contains resorce creation code for cluster and node pool which uses default network and subnetwork variables.tf container variables which are being used in script terraform.auto.tfvars file contains actual values which will be passed to main.tf file provider.tf files containes project id and service account json along with provider plugins for google to authenticate to gcp
+1. The Directory files help to create GKE cluster in google using terraform.
+2. Main.tf file contains resorce creation code for cluster and node pool which uses default network and subnetwork variables.tf container variables which are being used in script terraform.auto.tfvars file contains actual values which will be passed to main.tf file provider.tf files containes project id and service account json along with provider plugins for google to authenticate to gcp